EXEMPTIONS

 Applications must be approved prior to start of improvements and may qualify for partial or full exemption on

 the basis of each individual project proposal.
-The City Commission has the final approval on all zone exemptions.
+The County Commission has the final approval on all zone exemptions.